 Feedback Loops: Accelerating the Warming

 One of the most concerning aspects of global warming is the potential for positive feedback loops.
-These are processes that amplify the initial warming, leading to even more warming in the future.
-For example, as Arctic sea ice melts, it exposes darker ocean water, which absorbs more solar radiation than ice.
-This leads to further warming, which in turn causes more ice to melt.
+To give you an idea, as Arctic sea ice melts, it exposes darker ocean water, which absorbs more solar radiation than ice.
+In real terms, these are processes that amplify the initial warming, leading to even more warming in the future.
+Here's the thing — this leads to further warming, which in turn causes more ice to melt.
 Another example is the thawing of permafrost, which releases methane, a potent greenhouse gas, into the atmosphere.

 Public Opinion and Awareness: A Shifting Landscape